atharva-patil-23/Convo/README.md

-# 💬 Real-Time Chat App
+# 💬 Convo - a Real-Time Chat App

 A modern, responsive real-time chatting application built with the MERN stack and Socket.IO for seamless instant messaging.